 To weather a fertility journey, you need the right mindset.
 Fertility Redefined gives you the tools to develop that mindset, and the support you need when your mindset starts to crumble.

 Myth #5: If you’re older you’re not meant to be a mom.

 There goes that mindset again!
 The facts are simple: we see women all over the world getting pregnant, having healthy pregnancies, delivering healthy babies, raising happy children, creating beautiful families at all ages.
 In their 20s, in their 30s, in their 40s and even in their 50s.

 We carry the desire to be a mom in our heart long before we ever carry a child in our uterus.
 If you believe in your heart that you’ll be a mom, you will be a mom.
 You will find a way to create and manifest that desire in your life.

 There are so many layers to the over-35 conception journey.
-In Finding Your Fertility Over 35, we get into it all, and give you the tools you need to approach your journey with your sanity intact.
+In Fertility Redefined we get into it all, and give you the tools you need to approach your journey with your sanity intact.